top of page

 If you want to spend more time outdoors, you can soak up the natural surroundings along one of the Rocky River Nature Park trails.
 It is also a prime spot for birdwatching.

-Downtown Anderson shines brightly with its 16-block historic district with local restaurants, breweries, shops and more.
-Make sure you visit the Anderson County Museum and then take in the exhibits and local artwork at the Anderson Arts Center.
+Downtown Anderson shines brightly with its 16-block historic district, featuring local restaurants, breweries, shops, and more.
+Be sure to visit the Anderson County Museum and then explore the exhibits and local artwork at the Anderson Arts Center.
 Be sure to pick up some sweet treats from CocoBon Chocolatier and enjoy them at Carolina Wren Park.
 And speaking of wrens, see how many you can spot downtown and other public art pieces.

 Goodies available from Split Creek Farm photo personal collection